Honest jewelers sell only GIA certified diamonds.

 - It’s universal acceptance.

-- Easy to compare, simple to understand the grading system.
+- Easy to compare and simple to understand the grading system.

-- Diamond list price is based on a GIA grade.
+- The diamond list price is based on a GIA grade.

 - Ability to view and download a certificate online.